 The main goal of any brand on Facebook is to eventually bring in revenue.
 Without that revenue (barring very few exceptions), you’re wasting your time.

-But today, I want to focus on the specific steps involved in creating Facebook ad campaigns that lead to sales.
+But today, I want to focus on the specific steps involved in creating Facebook ad The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. that lead to sales.

 Look, I get it.
 You’re tired of the scammers.
 All of the promises.
 All of the shortcuts that don’t work.
 I’m tired of seeing that garbage, too.